Sexual Violence and Relationship Violence Policy

 8. Victims have the right to refuse to take legal action even if they file a police report.
 Victims are under no obligation to notify law enforcement agencies or to file a police report.

 9. Victims of sexual violence or relationship violence are encouraged to obtain counseling through the University Counseling Center 412.396.6204, Pittsburgh Action Against Rape (PAAR) 412.765.2731, or the Center for Victims of Violent Crimes 412.392.8582.
-Victims may also be able to obtain student protective orders and Protection From Abuse orders.
+Victims may also be able to obtain a student protective order and one of the court-issued protective orders- Protection From Abuse Order (PFA), a Sexual Violence Protection Order (SVP), or a Protection From Intimidation Order (PFI).
 Student protective orders are an administrative action obtained through the Office of Student Conduct applicable only to students.
 The Director of Human Resources is able to issue administrative orders involving employees.
-Protection From Abuse Orders are legal orders to stop abuse, issued by the Court of Common Pleas, enforced with criminal and civil sanctions.
-Although a victim may obtain a PFA without the involvement of law enforcement agencies (contact 412.350.5394/5624), the Department of Public Safety will assist you in obtaining, serving, and enforcing protective orders or PFA Orders.
+Protection From Abuse Orders, Sexual Violence Protection Orders, and Protection From Intimidation Orders are legal orders designed to prevent further harm or injury to the victim, issued by the Court of Common Pleas, and are enforced with criminal and civil sanctions.
+Although a victim may obtain a PFA, SVP or PFI without the involvement of law enforcement agencies (contact 412.350.5394/5624), the Department of Public Safety will assist you in obtaining, serving, and enforcing these protective orders.